jimbroze/ShortURL/README.md

 # ShortURL

-ShortURL will be a URL shortener service accessed through an API.
+ShortURL is a URL shortener API.
 It is built in PHP.

-ShortURL is not fully implemented yet.
-Outstanding features are:

-* URL Shortening functions.
-* Create index page View

 ## Installation